Flexible constraint satisfiability and a problem in semigroup theory: Separation and unfrozen relations

 When \emph{exactly one} disjunct is not negated (say, $\phi_k$), the Horn clause \eqref{eqn:Horn} can be written as the implication

 (of course as $\phi_1,\dots,\phi_{k-1}$ were already negated by assumption, the premise of \eqref{eqn:qeqn} is really just a conjunction of atomic formul{\ae}).
-Universally quantified expressions of this form are usually called \emph{quasi-equations} (or quasi-identities).
-Universal Horn sentences in which \emph{all} disjuncts are negated are often called \emph{anti-identities}, though these are also easily seen to be just the negations of primitive-positive sentences (existentially quantified conjunctions of atomic formul{\ae}).
+Universally quantified expressions of this form are often called \emph{quasi-equations}, or \emph{quasi-identities}.
+Universal Horn sentences in which \emph{all} disjuncts are negated are often called \emph{anti-identities}, though these are also easily seen to be just the negations of primitive-positive sentences (existentially quantified conjunctions of atomic formul{\ae}). {Atomic formul{\ae} in relational signatures are frequently not equalities, however we follow \cite{gor} and continue to use the words ``equation'' and ``identity'' in these definitions.}

 The following theorem is a basic synthesis of a number of commonly encountered conditions.
-When $k=0$ (meaning $\{R_1,\dots,R_k\}=\varnothing$), then Theorem \ref{thm:separation} gives the usual syntactic characterisation for the antivariety of a finite structure (or, when restricted to finite $\mathbb{B}$).
+When $k=0$ (meaning $\{R_1,\dots,R_k\}=\varnothing$), then Theorem \ref{thm:separation} gives the usual syntactic characterisation for the antivariety of a finite structure.
 When $\{R_1,\dots,R_k\}$ is $\mathcal{R}\cup\{=\}$, the theorem gives a very widely used series of equivalent conditions for membership in the universal Horn class generated by a finite structure.
-When $k=1$ and $R_1$ is the relation $=$, then $(2)\Leftrightarrow (3)$ of the theorem is essentially Corollary~8 of Stronkowski \cite{str}.
-(When $\mathbb{A}$ is infinite, or if we consider an infinite set of structures instead of a single $\mathbb{A}$, then one needs to also account for ultraproduct closure, but there is an obvious extension of statements 1 and 3 that holds, with standard adjustments to the proof.)
+When $k=1$ and $R_1$ is the relation $=$, then $\up{({ii})}\Leftrightarrow \up{({iii})}$ of the theorem is essentially Corollary~8 of Stronkowski \cite{str}.
+(When $\mathbb{A}$ is infinite, or if we consider an infinite set of structures instead of a single $\mathbb{A}$, then one needs to also account for ultraproduct closure, but there is an obvious extension of statements {(i)} and {(iii)} that holds, with standard adjustments to the proof.)